North Dakota Debt Relief

 North Dakota is the leading producer of dry navy and pinto beans in the United States, employing one-fifth of the state's workforce in agriculture.
 More than 90% of the United States' supply of canola and flaxseed also comes from just this state.

-North Dakota bears a significant Native American population, representing nearly 6% percent of the total residents, with reservations located throughout the state.
+North Dakota bears a significant Native American population, representing over 5% of all residents, with reservations located throughout the state.

 How Does Debt Relief Work in North Dakota?